dspringuel-va/blog-posts/devops-handbook/README.md

-DevOps (portmanteau for [Software] Development and [Information Technology] Operations) is a set of practices designed to shorten the development cycle and increase the software quality.
+DevOps (portmanteau for [Software] Development and [Information Technology] Operations) is a set of practices designed to shorten the development cycle and increase software quality.

 I heard the term before, like probably the majority of software developers in the industry.
-However, I realized that I was not really knowledgeable in the subject.
+However, I realized that I was not much educated about the subject.

-> **Wait, DevOps isn't only about continous deployment?**
+> **Wait, DevOps isn't only about continuous deployment?**
 >
 > *Me, right before doing this.*